ooreilly/mydocstring/README.md

 # MyDocstring
 [MyDocstring](README.md) is a small Python package that allows you to extract and parse docstrings.
-It suited for building your own documentation system.
+It is suited for building your own documentation system.
 Docstrings can be displayed as either plain-text, [Markdown](http://commonmark.org/), or [JSON](https://www.json.org/) data.

 * Supports [Python PEP484 type hints](https://www.python.org/dev/peps/pep-0484/).
 * Supports [pybind11](https://github.com/pybind/pybind11) docstrings.